-Table 1: Condition Assessment (2021) - Forres Academy
+Table 2: Suitability Assessment (2017) - Forres Academy

-- 4.6 Forres Academy is reported as a B for suitability.
-This assessment was undertaken in 2013.
-An updated assessment was planned in 2020 but was cancelled due to the COVID pandemic.
+- 4.7 An updated assessment was planned in 2020 but was cancelled due to the COVID pandemic.
 With the relaxation of COVID measures in school it is now intended to complete a re-assessment in the near future.
-It is anticipated that as a consequence of the D Condition there will be a reduction in the scoring within some areas of the suitability assessment, however we are not able to predict if this will result in a similar grade reduction. - 4.7 Although the B/B condition/suitability could be achieved with a basic refurbishment of Forres Academy, the long term value for money opportunities offered by a major refurbishment, new build as a standalone or potential campus solution, would deliver a sustainable A/A school that meets the selection criteria for LEIP Phase 3 investment.
-There is also a need to consider the changing nature of teaching and drivers for digitally enabled education and low carbon school buildings, additional support needs and early

-- learning and childcare when considering investment in the future Forres Academy project. - 4.8 The indicative 10 year capital plan (2022-32) has assigned a capital spend of £66M to deliver a 'Forres Academy campus' within the 2028/9 timeframe. - 4.9 Infrastructure options that are under consideration for Future Forres School project are set out in Table 2.
+It is anticipated that as a consequence of the D Condition there will be a reduction in the scoring within some areas of the suitability assessment, however we are not able to predict if this will result in a similar grade reduction. - 4.8 Although the B/B condition/suitability could be achieved with a basic refurbishment of Forres Academy, the long term value for money opportunities offered by a major refurbishment, new build as a standalone or potential campus solution, would deliver a sustainable A/A school that meets the selection criteria for LEIP Phase 3 investment.
+There is also a need to consider the changing nature of teaching and drivers for digitally enabled education and low carbon school buildings, additional support needs and early learning and childcare when considering investment in the future Forres Academy project. - 4.9 The indicative 10 year capital plan (2022-32) has assigned a capital spend of £66M to deliver a 'Forres Academy campus' within the 2028/9 timeframe. - 4.10 Infrastructure options that are under consideration for Future Forres School project are set out in Table 2.
 In reviewing these options the following should be noted: - Options 1.3, 1.4 and 1.5 fully meet LEIP Phase 3 selection criteria; - Option 1.2, although meeting baseline learning estate condition and suitability requirements, would not qualify for LEIP Phase 3; and - Option 1.4 falls into the LEIP Phase 3 criteria of a project that addresses both a condition and a growth issue.
-Either condition improvement or extension to meet increasing capacity demands would qualify for LEIP funding, but not both. - The preferred site for a new build school (Options 1.5 and 1.6) would be Roysvale common good land, which the Council would need to seek a court order and the agreement of the local community to procure.
+Either condition improvement or extension to meet increasing capacity demands would qualify for LEIP funding, but not both. - One of the sites considered for a new build school (Options 1.5 and 1.6) would be Roysvale common good land, which the Council would need to seek a court order and the agreement of the local community to procure.
+In light of the risk that there is no guarantee that this would be possible within the required project timelines alternate sites will be considered.